 "Urban area" means any land, public or private, within the urban fire district.

-"Urban fire district" means land constituted under the Fire Service Act 1975 as an urban fire district.
+"Urban fire district" means land constituted under the Fire and Emergency New Zealand Act 2017 as an urban fire district.

 - all plants and the produce thereof, live or dead, standing, fallen, windblown, cut, broken, pulverised, sawn or harvested, natural or disturbed in use or as waste, debris, stump, stubble or otherwise